LastZactionHero/nesting-site/_drafts/_posts/how-to-network-using-your-connecting-style.md

 Whether a small group mastermind is for you, or you know a different avenue works better, my advice is to get out there a build that tribe/network/community.
 This group will grow your business.

 ### Are you a business owner with kids at home?
 Interested in learning what these MomMinds are all about?
-[Join us on Thursday, March 30th at 10am Eastern for a FREE introductory session.  ]()
+[Join us on Friday, March 30th at 1:30pm Eastern for a FREE introductory session.  ](https://go.nestingyourbusiness.com/mommind-session "Nesting Your Business Free MomMind Session")